MingyuYang-Yale/BENG469/Assignment1/2021-02-11/README.md

 ### Create/Edit Text

-Let’s run a text editor called Vim to create a file called draft.txt.
+Let’s run Vim to create a file called draft.txt.

 Opening a New File: